About the University of Arizona String Project

 Concert Dress Code for Performers:

-Black pants or black dress, white shirt, black socks, black shoes
+Black pants or black dress, plain shirt, black socks, black shoes

 (no shorts, flip flops, or t-shirts)